Anilkumarsunkesula/vsts/sudheer/ansible-playbook.md

 ansible-galaxy init create_user
 ```

-Step 2.
-Under the folder create_user, navigate to the tasks directory by entering:
+**Step 1.** Under the folder create_user, navigate to the tasks directory by entering:

 ```cd tasks/```